CSolverV2/hCaptcha-ID-Decoder/README.md

 # hCaptcha-ID-Decoder
 Decode hCaptcha's event id's dynamically, they are not standard like they are in the hsw, they are encoded.

+# Info
+- I'll publish a full event id mapper at 30 stars :)

 # What Are Event IDs?

 These are the IDs hCaptcha uses in theri `hsw` to check if the user is a bot or human